Switching Energy Supplier

 Go to the comparison sites, be careful some will push deals that pay them the highest commissions and not list the suppliers with the best deals for you.

-This is why we recommend Energy Helpline, use this free service and note the energy-saving tariffs you prefer, then spend a few hours checking the online reviews for each company, let their customers tell you what you need to know about the company, customer service and costs.
+This is why we recommend the free OFGEM accredited switching service Energy Helpline, use their comparison engine and note the energy-saving tariffs you prefer, then spend a few hours checking the online reviews for each company, let their customers tell you what you need to know about the company, customer service and costs.

 Those few hours spent checking can save you hundreds of pounds and future problems.